 Yes, you can make them in the freezer.
 The advantage to making and using them where it’s cold is that they can last for weeks or at least until the weather gets warm.
-But yes, you can make them the same way in the freezer and set them out fYou could put them in a tray with a cold pack under it, depending on the weather.
-They would at least last for a few hours even if the temperature were in the 50s.
-So try it out, see if it might work for your next dinner party.
+But yes, you can make them the same way in the freezer and set them out.
+Depending on the weather, you could put them in a tray with a cold pack under it.
+They would at least last a few hours even if the temperature were in the 50s.
+So try it out, and see if it might work for your next dinner party.
 It’s a nice way to line a pathway.

 Inspired by Spring in Copenhagen

-When Madeline and I went to Copenhagen a few years ago, I loved how they embraced early spring both inside and out.
-Actually, Copenhagen is where I got the idea to make ice lanterns.
-They really embrace the seasons and you know how much we love hygge around here!
+When Madeline and I went to Copenhagen a few years ago, I loved how they embraced early spring inside and out.
+Copenhagen is where I got the idea to make ice lanterns.
+They really embrace the seasons; you know how much we love hygge around here!